 "Three groups spend other people's money: children, thieves, politicians.
 All three need parental supervision."

 Dick Army, politician

-INDIA'S UPCOMING ERA OF GROWTH
+lecture enhancer 2-1 INDIA'S UPCOMING ERA OF GROWTH

 By all accounts, India is destined for massive growth over the next decade.
 Yet India is always measured in the shadow of its neighbor and fellow burgeoning economic superpower, China.
 After all, by 2030 the two nations are estimated to account for 34% of the globe's total economic output.
-Experts assert that China will be on top, however, and is on target to overtake the U.S. with 24% of world GDP by the same year.
+Experts assert that China will be on top, however, and is on target to overtake the United States with 24% of world GDP by the same year.

 But China's massive growth could ultimately be hindered by its one-child policy.
-With population escalation stunted, the pool of Chinese citizens eligible for work will shrink just as the nation surges towards GDP dominance.
+With population escalation stunted, the pool of Chinese citizens eligible for work will shrink just as the nation surges toward GDP dominance.
 India, on the other hand, will experience one of the fastest growths of workingage populations in the world between 2010 and 2050.
-India's upcoming spike of work-eligible citizens could provide it with a much-needed advantage over not only China, but also the fully developed economies of the U.S. and Europe.
-Small countries with low birth rates like Sweden, Austria and Denmark could eventually drop off the list of the 30 biggest economies in the world.
+India's upcoming spike of work-eligible citizens could provide it with a much-needed advantage over not only China, but also the fully developed economies of the United States and Europe.
+Small countries with low birthrates like Sweden, Austria, and Denmark could eventually drop off the list of the 30 biggest economies in the world.
 Instead, high population and expanding nations like India could take up the economic mantle in the next decade and beyond.

-That is if India can suitably develop its crumbling infrastructure.
+First, however, India must suitably develop its crumbling infrastructure.
 Cracked roads and bridges present the biggest impediment towards India's growth.
-While India nearly matched China in total economic expansion last year at 9.7%, its dire infrastructure is ranked 91st out of 139 nations, behind Ethiopia and Indonesia.
+While the country nearly matched China in total economic expansion in 2009 at 9.7%, its dire infrastructure is ranked 91st out of 139 nations, behind Ethiopia and Indonesia.
 Even worse, despite its vast population India lacks the skilled labor to repair and rebuild.
 Though laborers abound, many Indians look down on the profession since those jobs were previously performed by lower classes.
 Therefore parents want their kids to upgrade to life as an engineer rather than a mason or a carpenter.
-In an effort to combat their skilled worker shortage, Indian companies are forming their own training schools that will hopefully convert standard laborers into capable contractors and foremen.
+In an effort to combat their skilled worker shortage, Indian companies are forming their own training schools that will hopefully convert standard laborers into capable contractors and foremen.1